Sonico98/yazi-prompt.sh/README.md

 PS1="$PS1$YAZI_TERM"
 ```
 ### Powerlevel10k (Zsh)
-If using powerlevel10k, you may add the following after the function prompt_example in ~/.p10k.zsh:
+If using powerlevel10k, you may add the following after the function prompt_example in ~/.p10k.zsh instead:
 ```
 function prompt_yazi() {
     if [ -n "$YAZI_LEVEL" ]; then